givaldolins/openshift-cluster-health-check/README.md

 $ go build
 $ cp oc-hc ~/bin/
 ```

-## Requirements
-1- Need to be logged in a cluster as a user with cluster-admin privileges

-2- Need _oc_ cli installed and in the system PATH

-## Installation
-Download the binary from latest [release](https://github.com/givaldolins/openshift-cluster-health-check/releases/latest) and extract it into a folder listed in your $PATH (example: /usr/local/bin, ~/bin, etc...)

 ## Usage
 This tool can be used on its own or as a submodule for _oc_ cli.